 An eligible practice site is one operated as a public clinic by any federal, state, local governmental entity or a non-profit medical care facility that 1) treats all persons regardless of ability to pay, and 2) is located in a geographic region of Maryland that the Health Resources and Services Administration has designated as a HPSA (Primary Care HPSA for internal medicine, family medicine, pediatrics and obstetrics/gynecology; Mental HPSA for psychiatry).

 Physicians and Physician Assistants who are eligible to apply for participation in the SLRP must meet the requirements listed below.
-These requirements are included in the SLRP Participant Application.
+These requirements are included in the SLRP Participant Application and are as follows:

-• be practicing in a primary care physician (that is, general internal medicine, family medicine, general pediatrics, obstetrics and gynecology, women's health, or general psychiatry);
+· Be practicing as a primary care physician (that is, general internal medicine, family medicine, general pediatrics, obstetrics and gynecology, women's health, or general psychiatry)

 · Have a valid unrestricted license to practice medicine in the State of Maryland at the time the service obligation begins